 Get Quality Locally Sourced Meat

 Chisholm’s American Beef and Ale House, located in Wichita, KS, works to provide customers with the highest-quality products.
-Our certified delicious beef pairs perfectly with our sides, craft beers and signature cocktails.
+Our delicious beef pairs perfectly with our sides, craft beers and signature cocktails.

 We are proud to serve high-quality cuts of meat.
 Our chefs pay close attention to our dishes and use locally-sourced, fresh ingredients.
 With our established relationships with local farmers and producers, we ensure our menu provides healthy ingredients for each season.